menahisham181-creator/Ecommerce-Sales-Performance-Dashboard/README.md

 📈 Key Insights

-Office Supplies is the top‑performing category, contributing the largest share of YTD sales, while Technology shows mixed YoY performance, indicating inconsistent demand.
+Office Supplies is the highest-revenue category, while Technology shows mixed YoY performance

-Top‑selling products drive a significant portion of total revenue, whereas several low‑selling items show minimal sales, highlighting opportunities for product rationalization.
+Top-selling products contribute significantly to total revenue, while several low-selling items show minimal sales

-The East region leads in total YTD sales, followed by the South, showing strong customer concentration in these areas.
+The East region leads in total YTD sales, followed by the South

-Standard Class shipping dominates order volume, suggesting customers prefer cost‑efficient delivery over speed.
+Standard Class shipping accounts for the majority of orders

-Profit shows YoY improvement despite a slight decline in Sales, indicating better cost control or improved pricing strategies.
+Profit shows YoY improvement despite a slight drop in Sales

-State‑level performance varies widely, with certain states contributing heavily while others show very low sales, revealing potential markets for targeted marketing or expansion.

 ---